-A trusted device is an iPhone, iPad, iPod touch with iOS 9 and later, or Mac with OS X El Capitan and later that you've already signed in to using two-factor authentication.
+A trusted device is an iPhone, iPad, or iPod touch with iOS 9 and later, or a Mac with OS X El Capitan and later that you've already signed in to using two-factor authentication.
 It’s a device we know is yours and that can be used to verify your identity by displaying a verification code from Apple when you sign in on a different device or browser.

 Trusted phone numbers

-A trusted phone number is a number that can be used to receive verification codes by text or phone call.
+A trusted phone number is a number that can be used to receive verification codes by text message or automated phone call.
 You must verify at least one trusted phone number to enroll in two-factor authentication.

 You should also consider verifying other phone numbers you can access, such as a home phone, or a number used by a family member or close friend.
 You can use these numbers if you temporarily can't access your own devices.

 A verification code is a temporary code sent to your trusted device or phone number when you sign in to a new device or browser with your Apple ID.
 You can also get a verification code from Settings on your trusted device.